Kristine Barnett, EdD

 Vice Provost for Academic Affairs and Dean, Liberal Studies

-All University employees, including faculty, staff, administrators, and student employees who have a responsibility for student welfare, and student volunteers who have a responsibility for student welfare, are required to share with the Title IX coordinator (Kathleen A. Martin, 413.565.6806) any report of sexual misconduct they receive or of which they become aware.
+All University employees, including faculty, staff, administrators, and student employees who have a responsibility for student welfare, and student volunteers who have a responsibility for student welfare, are required to share with the Title IX coordinator at 413.565.6806 any report of sexual misconduct they receive or of which they become aware.

 Examples of students who have a duty to share the information with the Title IX coordinator include, but are not limited to, Resident Assistants, Orientation Leaders and Peer Mentors.